Back To Search Results

 Echocardiography

-Transthoracic echocardiography can rarely diagnose PE definitively when the thrombus is visualized in the proximal pulmonary arteries.
-The diagnosis of PE on echocardiography is supported by the presence of a clot in the right heart or new right heart strain, especially in hemodynamically unstable patients with suspected PE, wherein an echocardiogram may be useful to establish a possible diagnosis and justify the emergency use of thrombolytic therapy (see Image.
-Transesophageal Echocardiography of A Patient With Pulmonary Embolism).
+Transthoracic echocardiography can rarely definitively diagnose PE when the thrombus is visualized in the proximal pulmonary arteries.
+The diagnosis of PE on echocardiography is supported by the presence of a clot in the right heart or new right heart strain, especially in hemodynamically unstable patients with suspected PE.
+An echocardiogram may be helpful to establish a possible diagnosis and justify the emergency use of thrombolytic therapy (see Image.
+Transesophageal Echocardiography, Pulmonary Embolism).

 Significant considerations are apparent when using echocardiography to establish a diagnosis of PE.
-Given the RV's peculiar shape, no single echocardiographic parameter gives quick and accurate RV size or function information.
+Given the right ventricular's peculiar shape, no single echocardiographic parameter gives quick and accurate right ventricular size or function information.
 That is why echocardiographic criteria for diagnosing PE have varied between different studies.
-Because of the negative predictive value of 40% to 50%, a negative result cannot exclude PE.[41][42]
-On the other hand, signs of RV overload or dysfunction may also be present without acute PE and may be due to coexisting cardiac or respiratory disease.[43]
+Because of the negative predictive value of 40% to 50%, a negative result cannot exclude PE.[51][52]
+On the other hand, signs of right ventricular overload or dysfunction may also be present without acute PE and may be due to coexisting cardiac or respiratory disease.[53]

-RV dilation is seen in 25% or more of patients with PE on echo and is useful for risk stratification of the disease.[44]
+Right ventricular dilation is seen in ≥25% of patients with PE on echo and is helpful for risk stratification of the disease.[54]
 More specific echocardiography findings confer a high positive predictive value for PE with preexisting cardiorespiratory illness.
-This includes the combination of a pulmonary ejection acceleration time (measured in the RV outflow tract) less than 60 ms with a peak systolic tricuspid valve gradient less than 60 mm Hg ('60/60' sign) or McConnell sign (with depressed contractility of the RV free wall compared to the RV apex), is suggestive of PE.[45]
-An RV/LV diameter ratio of 1.0 or more and tricuspid annular plane systolic excursion (TAPSE) less than 16 mm are the findings for which an association with unfavorable prognosis has most frequently been reported.[46]
+This includes the combination of a pulmonary ejection acceleration time (measured in the right ventricular outflow tract) <60 milliseconds with a peak systolic tricuspid valve gradient less than 60 mm Hg ('60/60' sign) or McConnell sign (with depressed contractility of the right ventricular free wall compared to the right ventricular apex), is suggestive of PE.[55]
+A right ventricular/left ventricular diameter ratio of ≥1 and tricuspid annular plane systolic excursion (TAPSE) <16 mm are the findings for which an association with unfavorable prognosis has most frequently been reported.[56]

 PE originates from a lower-limb DVT in most patients and only rarely from upper-limb DVT (mostly following venous catheterization).
-One study found DVT in 70% of patients with proven PE.[47]
-Compression US has a more than 90% sensitivity and a specificity of about 95% for proximal symptomatic DVT.[48]
-A finding of proximal DVT in patients suspected of having PE is considered sufficient to warrant anticoagulant treatment without further testing.[49]
-It is important to note that, due to the low sensitivity of compression ultrasonography, it is reserved for patients for whom definitive imaging (eg, CTPA, V/Q scanning) is contraindicated or indeterminate.[50]
+One study found DVT in 70% of patients with proven PE.[57]
+Compression ultrasound has a >90% sensitivity and a specificity of about 95% for proximal symptomatic DVT.[58]
+A finding of proximal DVT in patients suspected of having PE is considered sufficient to warrant anticoagulant treatment without further testing.[59]
+Notably, due to the low sensitivity of compression ultrasonography, it is reserved for patients for whom definitive imaging (eg, CTPA, V/Q scanning) is contraindicated or indeterminate.[60]

 Wells criteria and Geneva score are scoring systems most commonly used to estimate the pretest probability of having a PE.
-This allows the classification of patients with suspected PE into clinical or pretest probability categories based on which diagnostic tests are chosen and interpreted.
+These systems allow patients with suspected PE to be classified into clinical or pretest probability categories based on which diagnostic tests are chosen and interpreted.

 • Heart rate